Hospitaller Rhodes: History

 At Rhodes, the resident knights of each langue were headed by a baili.
 The English Grand Prior at the time was Philip De Thame, who acquired the estates allocated to the English langue from 1330 to 1358.
 In 1334, the Knights of Rhodes defeated Andronikos III Palaiologos and his Turkish auxiliaries.
 In the 14th century, there were several other battles in which they fought.

 In 1374, the Knights took over the defence of Smyrna, conquered by a crusade in 1344.
 They held it until it was besieged and taken by Timur in 1402.

 On Rhodes the Hospitallers were forced to become a more militarised force, fighting especially with the Barbary pirates.
 They withstood two invasions in the 15th century, one by the Mamluk Sultan of Egypt Sayf ad-Din Jaqmaq in 1444 and another by the Ottoman Sultan Mehmed the Conqueror in 1480 who, after capturing Constantinople and defeating the Byzantine Empire in 1453, made the Knights a priority target.

 In 1402, they created a stronghold on the peninsula of Halicarnassus (present Bodrum).
 They used pieces of the partially destroyed Mausoleum at Halicarnassus, one of the Seven Wonders of the Ancient World, to strengthen their rampart, the Petronium.

 In 1522, an entirely new sort of force arrived: 400 ships under the command of Sultan Suleiman the Magnificent delivered 100,000 men to the island (200,000 in other sources).
 Against this force the Knights, under Grand Master Philippe Villiers de L'Isle-Adam, had about 7,000 men-at-arms and their fortifications.
 The siege lasted six months, at the end of which the surviving defeated Hospitallers were allowed to withdraw to Sicily.
-Despite the defeat, both Christians and Muslims seem to have regarded the conduct of Phillipe Villiers de L'Isle-Adam as extremely valiant, and the Grand Master was proclaimed a Defender of the Faith by Pope Adrian VI.
+Despite the defeat, both Christians and Muslims seem to have regarded the conduct of Philippe Villiers de L'Isle-Adam as extremely valiant, and the Grand Master was proclaimed a Defender of the Faith by Pope Adrian VI.